What Is Medigap Plan G?

 As discussed earlier, you can offset the cost of Medigap Plan G by choosing a high or low deductible.

-“I need to make sure that the company I purchase supplemental insurance from will allow me to change my supplemental plan, either to low deducible G or another plan,” O’Rourke says.
+“I need to make sure that the company I purchase supplemental insurance from will allow me to change my supplemental plan, either to low deductible G or another plan,” O’Rourke says.

 When to Enroll in Medigap in Plan G

-No matter what company you choose, you should enroll in Plan G as soon as you become eligible to enroll in Medicare, which for most people is the six months after turning 65.
+No matter what company you choose, if Medigap Plan G is right for you, you should enroll as soon as you become eligible for Medicare, which for most people is the six months after turning 65.
 During this period, you are guaranteed to be accepted by law.

 “In the first six months, there is no risk of medically being ineligible,” O’Rourke says.
 “After that, you may not be eligible to purchase a supplemental plan because of a medical condition.”